-Working abroad sounds like an adventure to many people.
-However, job search in Portugal requires more than just the obvious Portuguese CV writing and translation, it requires thorough preparation.
+The overseas career sounds like an adventure to many people.
+However, job search in Portugal requires more than just the obvious Portugal CV with Portugal cover letter writing and translation, it requires thorough preparation.
 You will experience problems that probably did not even come to your mind when you decided to find jobs in Portugal.

-Do not take too lightly the influence a job in Portugal can have on the effect of your adventure!
+Do not take too lightly the influence an employment in Portugal can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar candidate selection criteria and extraordinary management culture.

 Time: GMT (GMT + 1 from last Sunday in March to last Sunday in October).